DOAJ/doaj/cms/pages/support/index.md

 | Large organisations | 4,000    | 4,400   | 3,440   |
 | Small organisations | 2,000    | 2,200   | 1,720   |

-A discount will be applied to institutions that support us through a billing consortium.
+Discounts are available for institutions that support us through a billing consortium.
 Please [contact us](mailto:supporters@doaj.org) for further information.

 Organisations from [low- and middle-income countries](https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html) are eligible for a discounted contribution.